Elements-Agency/benjaminjyoung/content/artwork/one-last-walk-with-izzy/index.md

 ### Inspiration ###

 The man of course is myself, the artist, with the blond hair shimmering from the bright autumn sun.
-The dog is my late Border Collie, Izzy.
-The landscape is yet again inspired by the Ohio Appalachian Plateau hills I grew up with.
-It's a memory I never got to have with my faithful companion, before she passed.
-She was always by my side in her life span, but sometimes time escapes us too quickly, and by the time I was in a state of hiking myself, she had grown to elderly and weary to join me in my long walks.
+The companion by my side is my late Border Collie dog, Izzy.
+The landscape is inspired by the Ohio Appalachian Plateau hills I grew up with.
+It's a memory I never got to have with my faithful family member, before she passed.
+She was always by my side in her life span, but sometimes time escapes us too quickly, and by the time I was in healthy enough state to hike myself, she had grown too elderly and weary to join me in my long walks of reflection.

 ### Narrative ###